Do we want to lose this special place?

-What has changed in the past 5 years to downgrade food and plant production from ‘important’ to inconsequential?
+What has changed to downgrade food and plant production from ‘important’ to inconsequential?
 The answer is ‘Nothing!’
 If anything the value of growing food locally has become even more critical in light of environmental, economic and other challenges.
 The recent London Assembly report Farming in the Green Belt [December 2018] makes a convincing case for encouraging and facilitating local food growth.
 Among the many benefits it states: Food produced near to its consumers has to travel less, reducing transport emissions and requiring less packaging.
 It enables the supply of fresher food and more fruit and vegetables, promoting a healthier diet.
 It also provides employment.

 Although food growing has been phased out in Crews Hill in favour of ornamental horticulture, there is no reason why it couldn’t again be a hub for food production in conjunction with the retail garden centres.

 There are sound economic reasons for retaining horticulture and the garden centres in Enfield.
 A recent report by Oxford Economics The Economic Impact of Ornamental Horticulture and Landscaping in the UK quotes some impressive findings, including the fact that garden centres added nearly £1 billion to the UK GDP in 2017 and supported 2.9% of the UK’s retail workforce.

 The 2014 DMD [referred to above] includes specific policies to protect and improve Crews Hill.
 The new Local Plan should include similar policies, in addition to recognising the value of agriculture in general.
 The Council should seek to promote local food growing in the area, work with Transport for London [TfL] to improve the W10 bus service for visitors, workers and local residents, and crack down more consistently on inappropriate activities in the area.

 Let’s all fight to save the Crews Hill we know and love!